Vestibular schwannomas are also called acoustic neuromas. They are benign brain tumours that start in the nerve that connects the brain to the ear.

 - numbness of the face (this usually only happens in advanced tumours)

 Vestibular schwannomas are rare tumours.
 About 6 out of every 100 brain tumours (6%) are vestibular schwannomas.
 The average age of diagnosis is around 50 years old.

-Rarely, they are associated with a genetic condition called neurofibromatosis.
-People with neurofibromatosis are usually diagnosed at a much younger age and tumours might be on both sides of the brain (bilateral).
-Those affected might also develop another type of brain tumour called meningiomas.
+Rarely, vestibular schwannomas are caused by a genetic condition called neurofibromatosis.
+People with neurofibromatosis are often diagnosed at a much younger age.
+They usually develop tumours on both sides of the brain (bilateral).

 - MRI scan

 - your quality of life

 Treatment might be monitoring, surgery or radiotherapy.
 The team caring for you will talk to you about your treatment.
 They will consider the risk of further hearing loss as well as what you want.